 Personal information does not include any publicly available information that is lawfully made available to the general public from federal, state, or local government records or widely distributed media.

-For more information or for help to bring your business into compliance with the requirements imposed by this new law, contact Matthew A. Court or your Ireland Stapleton attorney directly.
+For more information or for help to bring your business into compliance with the requirements imposed by this new law, contact your Ireland Stapleton attorney.